-I created a consistent card pattern that could exist in multiple states so the user knew if they were following an offering, if they had ordered it, and if they had received shares from their order.
+I created a consistent card pattern that could exist in multiple states so the person investing knew if they were following an offering, if they had ordered it, and if they had received shares from their order.

-I simplified the design by using the same card pattern as the list view for the top of the page, moved the important actions we wanted users to take up above the fold, organized the content better to reduce the amount of vertical space, and placed information relative to the users actions in the view (order timestamps, allocation information).
+I simplified the design by using the same card pattern as the list view for the top of the page, moved the important actions we wanted people to take up above the fold, organized the content better to reduce the amount of vertical space, and placed information relative to the person’s actions in the view (order timestamps, allocation information).

-Enable broker dealers to offer IPOs to their users
+Enable broker dealers to offer IPOs to their investors

-ClickIPO doesn’t hold users’ accounts, instead the product connects to existing brokerage accounts and allows users to purchase IPOs with those existing accounts.
+ClickIPO doesn’t hold peoples’ accounts, instead the product connects to existing brokerage accounts and allows retail investors to purchase IPOs with those existing accounts.
 When I started there was a big list of requirements that had been put together for this part of the project.
-Here is an example of the prototype I put together based on those requirements before my first interviews with users
+Here is an example of the prototype I put together based on those requirements before my first interviews with people.

-16 screens to allow broker dealers to see, sort, and search through a list of offerings, learn everything about that offering, see who participated in the offering, manage the users investments, and view the users order activity and communication history.
+16 screens to allow broker dealers to see, sort, and search through a list of offerings, learn everything about that offering, see who participated in the offering, manage peoples’ investments, and view the order activity and communication history.